rumus-bin/lumen_user_companies_app/README.md

 All POST requests require ~Bearer~ authentication helea with a token, which can be obtained when registering or logging in a user

+## Test data

+To create a test user with a company, you need to enter the docker container in the way described above and run the console command

+    php artisan user_with_company:create

 ## Conclusion
 This test Lumen 9 app serves as a basic starting point for building a RESTful API for managing users and companies using Lumen 9.
 You can use this app as a reference or build upon it to create more complex applications.